ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 # Security Considerations

-QuicTransport satisfies all of the security requirements imposed by [I-D.ietf-quic-transport] on WebTransport protocols, thus providing a secure framework for client-server communication in cases when the the client is potentially untrusted.
+QuicTransport satisfies all of the security requirements imposed by [OVERVIEW] on WebTransport protocols, thus providing a secure framework for client-server communication in cases when the the client is potentially untrusted.

 QuicTransport uses QUIC with TLS, and as such, provides the full range of security properties provided by TLS, including confidentiality, integrity and